-In the three-year Medium-Term Business Plan (April 2022 to March 2025), the Company sets forth "contributing to solving environmental and social issues" as one of its strategies, and we are working to expand sales of environmentally friendly materials while also addressing climate change issues and promoting initiatives related to the SDGs.
+The Company recognizes that addressing sustainability issues is an important management effort for its medium- to long-term business continuity.
+Based on this recognition, we are working to expand sales of environment-friendly materials, responding to climate change issues, and promoting SDGs initiatives.
 In addition, the Company has established specific strategies for investments in human capital and intellectual property, etc., in the three-year Medium-Term Business Plan, and we are strengthening our efforts in this area.